 Auxiliary gas plays several key roles:

-• Keeps the focusing lens cool and clean
+- maintains the focusing lens clean and cold.

 Air